saasbook/Berkeley-Student-Food-Collective/README.md

 - How to update the banner image on the discovery page: Go into app/assets/images and add the image file.
 Rename it to discovery_image.jpeg
 - If you need to create an admin account or access to decrypting the API key, please message cs169@berkeley.edu
+- The initial app will have no images except for the discovery page banner even thought the image frames are visible, this is not a bug, the frames will render the pictures once landing page selections are made.